mslinn/jekyll-hyphenate_filter/README.md

 ## New Implementation

-This is meant as a drop-in replacement for the abandoned [`grzm/jekyll-hyphenate_filter`](http://github.com/grzm/jekyll-hyphenate_filter) Jekyll filter.
+This plugin is meant as a drop-in replacement for the abandoned [`grzm/jekyll-hyphenate_filter`](http://github.com/grzm/jekyll-hyphenate_filter) Jekyll filter.

+For continuity, the gem built has the same name.
 This will be a new implementation, not based on [Jekyll::HyphenateFilter][] from [Jekyll plugins by Aucor][aucor-jekyll-plugins], but upward compatible with `grzm/jekyll-hyphenate_filter`.